raphlinus/raphlinus.github.io/_posts/2022-05-16-next-dozen-guis.md

 date:   2022-07-15 10:53:42 -0700
 categories: [rust, gui]
 ---
 A few times a week, someone asks on the [#gui-and-ui channel] on the Rust Discord, "what is the best UI toolkit for my application?"
 Unfortunately there is still no clear answer to this question.
-Generally the top contenders are egui, Iced, and Druid, but web-based approaches are in the running, and of course there's always the temptation to just build a new one.
+Generally the top contenders are egui, Iced, and Druid, with [Slint] looking promising as well, but web-based approaches such as [Tauri] are also gaining some momentum, and of course there's always the temptation to just build a new one.
 And every couple or months or so, a post appears with a new GUI toolkit.

 This post is something of a sequel to [Rust 2020: GUI and community].
 I hope to offer a clear-eyed survey of the current state of affairs, and suggestions for how to improve it.
 It also includes some lessons so far from Druid.